polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 Note: Reward Attributes will be alloted as is (not divided) to all the developers in a registered team, make sure to register!

 ## Key dates
-- 19th March: Last day to provide us with your project and team details.
+- **19th March:** Last day to provide us with your project and team details.
 Feel free to submit here.
-- 22nd March:
+- **22nd March:** Early chance to get into Polymer's Launch Partner Program for teams who can show meaningful development.
+- **26th March:** Promote protocols for broader community engagement and onboard end-users (reserved for application which are near production ready).
+- **5th April:** Temporary building pause for evaluating final submissions.
+Time to release the leaderboard!

 ## Resources